Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 As you can see, applying for a green card is no walk in the park.
-Whether you’re in the process of finding the right evidence to prove that you are an outstanding researcher or your simply concerned about your priority date, no one should go through the process alone.
+Whether you’re in the process of finding the right evidence to prove that you are an outstanding researcher or you are simply concerned about your priority date, no one should go through the process alone.

-The EB-1 attorneys here at SGM Law Group have years of experience helping people from all over the world find their home here in the U.S. through employment-based immigration.
-If you have a question that wasn’t covered in this EB-1B FAQ, you can ask it to one of our attorneys in person by filling out this contact form and scheduling your consultation with out office today.
+The EB-1 attorneys at VisaNation Law Group have years of experience helping people from all over the world find their home here in the U.S. through employment-based immigration.
+If you have a question that wasn’t covered in this EB-1B FAQ, you can ask VisaNation Law Group by filling out this contact form and scheduling your consultation today.